JanssenProject/jans/docs/janssen-server/scim/README.md

 This section covers how to configure, protect, and monitor the Janssen Server SCIM module and its APIs.

 ## Installation

-The API is available as a component of Jans Server.
+The API is available as a component of the Janssen Server.
 Upon [installation](../install/vm-install/vm-requirements.md) you can select if you want SCIM included in your environment.
 To add SCIM post-install do the following:

 ```bash title="Command"
 python3 /opt/jans/jans-setup/setup.py --install-scim